SudTechnology/hello-sud-plus-ios/project/Example/QuickStart/README_en.md

 - 3.1 Please use the QuickStart project to run.
 - 3.2 QuickStart uses SudMGPWrapper and SudMGPSDK to enable fast integration of games.
 - 3.3 Quick integration guides: [StartUp-Android](https://docs.sud.tech/zh-CN/app/Client/StartUp-Android.html) and [StartUp-iOS](https://docs.sud.tech/zh-CN/app/Client/StartUp-iOS.html).
-- 3.4  The 'SudGameHelper' directory is a module that uses the game itself to encapsulate reusable game-related interfaces, and can be copied to the access application for reuse
+- 3.4  QuickStartViewController(Game)  contains the relevant call logic for the game section, which is responsible for login (App getCode) --> SudMGP.initSDK --> SudMGP.loadMG.
 - 3.5  QuickStartViewController  displays the relevant UI for the game room.
 - 3.6  QuickStart Server  [hello-sud-java](https://github.com/SudTechnology/hello-sud-java) contains the login (App getCode to obtain a short-term token code) functionality.
 If it cannot be accessed, please contact SUD to add the GitHub account.